Do you have a video?

 Why are you called London Jungle Runners when you are not a running group?

 Running, like stepping, refers to Drum and Bass/Jungle dance; and dance culture.
 Some of our high impact aerobic/training sections are akin to running on the spot and can be higher impact than running anyway.
-The jungle runner is also a type of lizard.
+The Jungle Runner is also a type of lizard.
 Part of the ethos is that we recognise ourselves as animals (and guests) in our native habitats, that we immerse ourselves in nature and consider ourselves to be a part of it, rather than considering ourselves to be something separate or aloof.
 This is subtly encouraged through little activities, focuses and ideas that are brought in throughout the experience.
 London Jungle Runners is more than a fitness group. it is an immersive fitness practise that blurs the boundaries between fitness, play, the arts, and a more connected experience of nature and reality.
-It is a new, more holistic, approach to fitness.
+It is a new, more holistic and fun, approach to fitness.
 Classes are also carefully designed to limit our impact upon the fragile woodland environment.

 How are you different to other outdoor fitness providers and gyms?